True stories

 So together with those "marocchini", I became an "extracomunitatrio" in Italy.
 For these human beings, entering the "ufficio stranieri" was similar to entering one of the antechambers of Dante's Inferno.

 There was an Italian law saying that foreigners could apply and be nominated for professor positions in Italy under certain reciprocity conditions (an Italian citizen should have the analogous possibility in the foreigner's country), which had been certified to hold in my case.
-So, as a professor, I became a regular functionary in Italy, while at the same time being "extracomunitario".
+So, as a professor, I became a regular public functionary in Italy, while at the same time being "extracomunitario".
 Of course, the officers ("marescialli", usually wearing fancy uniforms) of the Questura di Milano had never heard of that law, and neither had the head of of the "ufficio stranieri").
 In fact, they only knew one procedure how a non-EU foreigner could obtain a working and staying permit in Italy, namely that before that person could enter the country, the employer ought to have settled all the issues via some complicated burocratic procedure.
 However, that procedure could at no point be applied to the other procedure for the selection and nomination of a university professor as a functionary of the Italian state.
 Indeed, I just had received a formal letter saying that I had to start my work at the university on a certain day, while otherwise I would loose my nomination ("pena scadenza dalla nomina").

 The people at Questura di Milano were extremely puzzled that my employer (the university, i.e., the state himself !) had already employed me without going through that procedure.
 So they just gave me a staying permit for three months as a university visitor - a type of figure they were acquainted with.

-The main point is that the law regulating the admission of foreigners for professor positions had come from the ministry of education, while the rules which the people at the foreign division were used to obey came from the ministry of Interior: it is of course absurd to believe that in Italy, a subject subordinated to one ministry would know, or accept, laws that were elaborated at another ministry.
+The main point is that the law regulating the admission of foreigners for professor positions had come from the ministry of education, while the rules which the people at the foreign division were used to obey came from the ministry of Interior: it is of course absurd to believe that in Italy, a subject subordinated to one ministry would know, or accept, laws that had been elaborated at another ministry.

 So I was forced to return to the antechamber of the Inferno for repeated renewals of my staying permit, which caused me anxious heartbeat and similar distress.

 Well, it is true that one could always find some solution - this is Italy !
 At a later state, a puzzled maresciallo had sent me to the secretary of the head ("capo") of the ufficio stranieri.
-I told this guy (in Italian, at which I'm fluent) that I was a functionary of the Italian state like he was one ("Sono un funzionario dello Stato Italiano come Lei !"), at which point he looked at me like wanting to send me to a mental clinic immediately.
+I told this guy (in Italian, in which I'm fluent) that I was a functionary of the Italian state like he was one ("Sono un funzionario dello Stato Italiano come Lei !"), at which point he looked at me like wanting to send me to a mental clinic immediately.
 Then I even spoke with the "capo" in person, who also was unable to believe that I was right.
 But my institute's director (Italian citizen, whence recognizable as a functionary of the state) phoned the "capo", after which I got a staying permit for a whole year (wow !) for my permanent position.
 It was still under the title of a temporary visitor.
 I had to go on like this until Austria joined the European Union in 1995, after which things got significantly simpler for me.

 Given these very absurd experiences, I started a small enquiry among other foreign mathematics professors in Italy about their different experiences (not just "permesso di soggiorno"), whose results I even published in the newletter of the Italian Mathematical Union (mid-1990s).
 I found that all of the other "professori extracomunitari" in different Italian cities had had to face similar problems, and at no stage had it been possible to obtain a clarification from the involved ministries (Interior, Education, and also Foreign affairs).
 One of the funniest examples was that of a Polish colleague at University dell'Aquila, where even the Rector of the University had tried to explain those things to the Questura, without success.
-As a tenured full professor, the Polish guy had permanently had to go on with three months' staying permits as a University visitor (like myself at the beginning, before the upgrading to a year's duration), and nobody at the "ufficio stranieri" had the courage to sign a regular long term staying permit.
+As a tenured full professor, the Polish guy permanently had to go on with three months' staying permits as a University visitor (like myself at the beginning, before the upgrading to a one year's duration), and nobody at the "ufficio stranieri" had the courage to sign a regular long term staying permit.
 This went on until the day when the colleague met a young employee (of lower rank) at the office, whose boyfriend happend to be a student of that professor.
 Only because of this, she took the (utmost) personal responsability to issue a long term staying permit.
 Apparently she was not fired, and probably nobody in the Questura even became aware of her extremely courageous act.

 Linked with this story, there would be further absurd ones, relating to the abovementioned reciprocity, needed at that time for foreigners to become professors in Italy...